Posted on: September 9, 2021

 3. Employee engagement insights

-These insights will give you a broad picture of employee interest and engagement in team meetings, collaboration activities, and training or development opportunities.
+These insights will give you a broad picture of employee interest and engagement in team meetings, remote team collaboration activities, and training or development opportunities.
 Take these data insights as a warning sign to change in employee commitment towards work.

 Leveraging a data-based view of these indicators will help employers to recognize signs of employee burnout before it takes a toll on their performance behavior.